Search This Blog

 Not resisting does not mean consent.

 Despite the legal exemption for marriage, in Book 3 chapter 12 of 'The Black Moon' Winston Graham essentially made a point in the last sentence by informing the reader to never mind that, and that what the Reverend had just done to Morwenna was still rape.
 Indeed seemingly taking a 'rape is rape' attitude with this, Winston Graham showed that he was not beholden to that old fashioned law which he would therefore not allow his character to have the benefit of using to claim innocence.
-So he condemned The Reverend by his narration.
-This is even though it was a valid law for the Reverend to use in that age.
+So he condemned The Reverend by his narration as being guilty of rape.
+This is even though it was a valid law for the Reverend to rape his wife in that age and yet not be guilty of this.

 Instead, supposedly on the basis of that carnal law or just a sense of his own morality, Graham demonstrated that his understanding of rape was aligned to that common law interpretation.
 That is simply that penetration by force without consent is rape.